 However, the Children's Trust does not have a comprehensive understanding of the holistic needs of children, young people and families in Sunderland who are from different BME groups.
-To do this an understanding of the positive and negative outcomes for children and young people is required.

 In applying the commissioning process, the Children's Trust intends to engage with children, young people and families from BME communities with the intention of building on and sustaining these relationships.